MrXiaoM/RPGItems-reborn/README.md

 The NyaaCat RPGItems-reloaded plugin continued from [NyaaCat/RPGItems-reloaded](https://github.com/NyaaCat/RPGItems-reloaded).

+## Not actively developing

 Our server admin team use another RPG plugin now.
-So the project may not active developing.
+So the project may not actively developing.

+Go back to [NyaaCat/RPGItems-reloaded](https://github.com/NyaaCat/RPGItems-reloaded) for further updates.

+## Intro

 Take it easy. **NO ANY** hard-dependency plugin is needed this time.
 Install just one plugin is OK!
 And one plugin file supports multi Minecraft versions from `1.8` to `1.21`!